I’m so glad you came. I’m Emma (the one on the right, graciously holding my $100 wedding dress so I don’t flash the wedding photographer).

 I’ve been dreaming of financial freedom since I purchased my first investment property at the age of 24.
 I then turned my attention to clearing my consumer debt and managed to eliminate over $30,000 of debt.

 Now 32, a mother and wife, I’m finally getting serious about my financial future – specifically building income streams that can sustain a travelling lifestyle.
 It might sound like an entitled, middle-class dream but the reality is I have no choice in the matter.
 You see I married an Irishman and Ireland is a long way from New Zealand.
 The longest way, in fact.
 Go any further and you are on your way back.
-With aging parents on opposite sides of the globe and an adventure-hungry toddler to satisfy, we simply have to travel.
+With parents on opposite sides of the globe and an adventure-hungry toddler to satisfy, we simply have to travel.

 There’s just one problem